appstonia/pg_qos/README.md

 ## Limitations

-- CPU affinity is only available on Linux; other platforms only enforce parallel worker limits via the planner.
+- CPU limiting is only available on Linux; other platforms only enforce parallel worker limits via the planner.
 - Requires `shared_preload_libraries` and a server restart to activate.
 - Official support targets PostgreSQL 15 and newer.